00sapo/ask-llm.py/prompt-lib/literature-exploration.md

 temperature: 0.0
 google-search: false

-Is this paper relevant for the "Related Works" section of a conference/journal paper entitled "Is this paper describing any practical algorithm for computing the similarity between music excerpts or texts in the context of music?", where trOCR is applied to medieval Italian manuscripts?
+Is this paper relevant for the "Related Works" section of a conference/journal paper entitled "Understanding Transformer-Based OCR for Medieval Manuscripts: A Systematic Ablation Study and Attention Analysis", where trOCR is applied to medieval Italian manuscripts?

 ```json
 {